Washington County License Hearing Guide

 • Where to Request: You must request the hearing from the Georgia Department of Driver Services (DDS).

-• What Happens If You Miss the Deadline: If you fail to request a hearing within 30 days, your license will be automatically suspended.
-There are very few exceptions to this rule, so act immediately!
+• What Happens If You Miss the Deadline: Failure to request an ALR hearing within 15 days results in an automatic suspension of your driver's license.
+There are very few exceptions to this deadline, so act quickly!

 Automatic License Suspension